koulkoudakis/4553-Spatial-DS-Burton/Assignments/P03/readme.md

 P03 - Voronoi - Real World Use Case
 ### Sharome Burton
 ### Description:
-This program creates a voronoi diagram over the US creating polygons around each of the 49 cities.
-The rtree is queried getting the UFO sighting points that are contained within each polygon.
+This program creates a voronoi diagram over the US creating, polygons around each state.
+The geospatial rtree is queried to get UFO sighting points that are within each polygon.
 Results are saved to a json file for future use.

 ### Instructions: